xuru/substrate/README.txt

 Restler
 =======

+Restler at it's most basic level, is a library that can serialize App Engine models and queries to json and xml.
-Restler is a set of components to help create and manage a JSON/Restful API using the GAE 'webapp' framework.
+In addition and contains infrastructure and components to help create and manage a JSON/Restful API using the GAE 'webapp' framework.

 Installation